cyber-shah/graphs-paper/Report.md

 ## 6.1 - Overview

 In this section, we will analyze and compare the performance of the A* algorithm on different types of mazes.
-We will also compare the performance of the A* algorithm with other graph search algorithms such as Depth-first search, breadth-first search (BFS) and Dijkstra’s algorithm.
+We will also compare the performance of the A* algorithm with other graph search algorithms such as Depth-first search(DFS), breadth-first search (BFS) and Dijkstra’s algorithm.
 This will help us understand conditions where A* performs well, and where it does not.

 ## 6.2 - Libraries Used
 There are two libraries used for analyzing the algorithms on mazes: `pygame` and `pyamaze`.